cunarist/transle/README.md

 Generate code that enables your Flutter functions call Rust functions with [Flutter Rust Bridge](https://cjycode.com/flutter_rust_bridge/).

+> This makes additional `.rs` files in `./native` and `.dart` files in `./lib/bridge`.
+These generated files are not version-controlled.

 ```
 python ./automate/generate_bridge.py
 ```

 Run the app in debug mode.

+> Run button in UI of Visual Studio code doesn't take launch configuration into account.
+Use `Run and Debug` panel if possible.

 ```
 python ./automate/load_env.py flutter run
 ```

-> Run button in UI of Visual Studio code doesn't take launch configuration into account.
-Use `Run and Debug` panel if possible.

 Build the app in release mode.